 Bluebells will be supplied in the shooting stage in January through to March, with leaf formation appearing late March into April.

-In January, the flower bulbs will be shooting and showing the first signs of bud.
-From February to March the flowers will begin to open, while in April the flowers will start to go over.
+In January, the winter aconite bulbs will be shooting and showing the first signs of bud.
+From February to March the flowers will begin to open, while in April the flowers will start to go over and die back.

 Wild daffodils will be in the early stages of shooting during January and this will gradually develop through February and March with the formation of the flower.
 April will see the flowers start to wilt.

-The main benefit of flower bulbs in the green is that the flower is already forming and the root system is well developed.
+The main benefit of planting wildflower bulbs in the green is that the plant and flower is already beginning to form and the root system is well developed.
 This helps to protect against vermin attack and ensures strong and healthy plants for naturalising for many years to come.